necr0mancer/bashdaemon/README.md

 # bashdaemon
 template to write a small daemon as a bash script

 ## usage
-set the daemonName variable and then enter in the commands to run in the doCommands function.
+Set the `daemonName` variable and then enter in the commands to run in the doCommands function.
 Modify the variables just below to fit your preference.

+run with `bash daemon.sh`

 ##TODO
 - update and improve documentation